Kjetilgr/FaceImageQuality/README.md

 conda install keras=2.2.4
 ```

-To show all conda environments (and to check that the environment 'serfiq' exists)
+To show all conda environments (and confirm that the environment 'serfiq' exists)

 ```terminal
 conda env list